-In 2016, then Under Secretary of Education Ted Mitchell released a new vision for federal student loan servicing.
-This policy memorandum informed the development of the Department's proposed NextGen servicing platform.
-While this new servicing platform is indefinitely paused, ED should still move forward in implementing the critical servicing standards identified in Mitchell's memorandum.
+In 2016, then Under Secretary of Education Ted Mitchell released a new vision for federal student loan servicing.95 This policy memorandum informed the development of the Department's proposed NextGen servicing platform.96 While this new servicing platform is indefinitely paused, ED should still move forward in implementing the critical servicing standards identified in Mitchell's memorandum.
 In particular, Mitchell noted:

 Borrowers can expect their old company to fully transfer all records relating to their loans, including any computer records, to the new company and expect their new company to actively monitor their accounts for any errors that may have occurred during transfer, to ensure borrowers' payments are on track, and to ensure that borrowers continue receiving any benefits or protections applied to their loans by their old servicer.
-If there is a servicer error during transfer, borrowers should not be harmed.
+If there is a servicer error during transfer, borrowers should not be harmed.97 servicers must be required to maintain comprehensive account records so that borrowers are not penalized for inappropriate accounting errors.

 Currently, there are no student loan record retention requirements under federal law.
-If the Department restarts its efforts to implement a new student loan servicing platform, there will be as many as 40 million loan transfers in a short period.
-The missing records that plagued ACS's servicing transfer should serve as a warning-
+If the Department restarts its efforts to implement a new student loan servicing platform, there will be as many as 40 million loan transfers in a short period.98 The missing records that plagued ACS's servicing transfer should serve as a warning-